vabsalack/Netweaver/README.md

 #### Troubleshooting

-If you encounter any issues while setting up or using the dev container, please open a request or discussion in the community channels.
+If you encounter any issues while setting up or using the dev container, please open a request or discussion in the [community](https://discord.gg/5GS8EGdr) channels or Github [discussions](https://github.com/vabsalack/Netweaver/discussions).

 Feel free to open issues for bugs, feature requests, or questions.
 Let's grow a collaborative community focused on learning and innovation!